GrahamJoonsar/BuildingCSInVSCode/README.md

 # BuildingCSInVSCode
 A setup program for building C# programs in the VSCode IDE.
+Uses a .bat file.